intersystems/multi-model-exercise/README.md

 Problem | Likely Solution
 ------------------------- | ------------------------
-When I run `python createSchema.py` I get a 'Data source name not found' error | You may have the 32-bit version of Python installed on your computer instead of the 64-bit.
+I get a 'Data source name not found' error when I run `python createSchema.py`| You may have the 32-bit version of Python installed on your computer instead of the 64-bit.
 My node.js app quits unexpectedly when I click **Submit**. | Make sure that you click **Save** in Visual Studio Code and that the class compiled successfully.
 I'm on a Windows and the `python` command is not recognized. 	| Be sure to add python to your environment variables.